 On its own, this procedure may be enough to prevent excessive earwax from building up.

 It is very tempting to try to treat earwax buildup at home, but we offer a word of caution.
 Please don't attempt home remedies for earwax removal.
-The best way to ensure the safety of your ears is to allow a Specialist from South Florida ENT Associates to examine your earwax buildup and determine the best course of treatment.
+The best way to ensure the safety of your ears is to allow a specialist to examine your earwax buildup and determine the best course of treatment.
+At South Florida ENT Associates, we have a team of top ENT doctors and otolaryngologists in Miami and surrounding cities who can make a professional diagnosis as to the correct treatment.

 Most people do not need to see a medical professional frequently for the treatment of excessive earwax buildup.
 A once-a-year cleaning at your doctor's office should be sufficient to maintain ear health and the appropriate balance of wax in your ears.
 If you do frequently experience earwax buildup, it is important to be examined by a medical professional to ensure that there isn't an underlying condition that needs to be diagnosed and treated.